thegenemyers/FASTGA/README.md

 files ```.mydb.idx```, ```.mydb.hdr```, and ```.mydb.bps```.
 The database can be deleted with ```DBrm  mydb``` which removes the visible file and the 3 hidden files.

+In the directory EXAMPLE of this repository you will find a text script file showing a complete example building indices for two genomes, comparing them, and then output the alignments in three different forms including .psl format.
+The directory also contains all or, if too large for github, a portion, of the three outputs.

-The remainder of this document gives the command line syntax and complete technical description for the tools **Gindex** that creates an index, **Gshow** that prints a listing of an index, and **FastGA** which compares two genomes and outputs a local alignments (.las) file of all the matches it finds above user-supplied thresholds for length and similarity.
+The remainder of this document gives the command line syntax and complete technical description for the tools **Gindex** that creates an index, **Gshow** that prints a listing of an index, **FastGA** which compares two genomes and outputs a local alignments (.las) file of all the matches it finds above user-supplied thresholds for length and similarity, and **LAStoPSL** that converts a .las file into .psl format.

 <a name="Gindex"></a>